Teladoc Health (NYSE:TDOC) Releases FY 2022 Earnings Guidance

-Teladoc Health (NYSE:TDOC – Get Rating) last announced its quarterly earnings data on Tuesday, February 22nd.
-The health services provider reported ($0.07) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.59) by $0.52.
-The company had revenue of $554.20 million for the quarter, compared to analysts’ expectations of $546.54 million.
-Teladoc Health had a negative return on equity of 1.47% and a negative net margin of 43.60%.
-The business’s revenue was up 44.6% compared to the same quarter last year.
-During the same quarter in the prior year, the business posted ($0.27) EPS.
-Analysts predict that Teladoc Health will post -3.23 earnings per share for the current year.

-In other Teladoc Health news, SVP Daniel Trencher sold 2,000 shares of the stock in a transaction dated Friday, December 10th.
-The stock was sold at an average price of $95.77, for a total value of $191,540.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+In other Teladoc Health news, SVP Andrew Turitz sold 1,754 shares of the firm’s stock in a transaction dated Thursday, March 3rd.
+The stock was sold at an average price of $70.24, for a total transaction of $123,200.96.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Also, CMO Stephany Verstraete sold 2,858 shares of the firm’s stock in a transaction dated Thursday, March 3rd.
+The shares were sold at an average price of $70.24, for a total value of $200,745.92.
+The disclosure for this sale can be found here.
+Insiders sold 16,842 shares of company stock worth $1,234,042 in the last quarter.
 6.47% of the stock is currently owned by company insiders.

-Several hedge funds have recently modified their holdings of the company.
-JustInvest LLC acquired a new stake in shares of Teladoc Health in the fourth quarter valued at about $208,000.
-Vident Investment Advisory LLC increased its stake in shares of Teladoc Health by 9.9% in the fourth quarter.
-Vident Investment Advisory LLC now owns 9,275 shares of the health services provider’s stock valued at $852,000 after buying an additional 834 shares during the period.
-Forum Financial Management LP acquired a new stake in shares of Teladoc Health in the fourth quarter valued at about $248,000.
-NewEdge Advisors LLC grew its stake in Teladoc Health by 17.8% during the fourth quarter.
-NewEdge Advisors LLC now owns 2,886 shares of the health services provider’s stock worth $265,000 after purchasing an additional 436 shares during the period.
-Finally, The Manufacturers Life Insurance Company grew its stake in Teladoc Health by 5.2% during the fourth quarter.
-The Manufacturers Life Insurance Company now owns 2,766 shares of the health services provider’s stock worth $254,000 after purchasing an additional 137 shares during the period.
-82.49% of the stock is owned by institutional investors.
+Hedge funds and other institutional investors have recently bought and sold shares of the stock.
+JustInvest LLC bought a new stake in shares of Teladoc Health in the fourth quarter worth about $208,000.
+Forum Financial Management LP bought a new stake in shares of Teladoc Health in the fourth quarter worth about $248,000.
+The Manufacturers Life Insurance Company grew its stake in shares of Teladoc Health by 5.2% in the fourth quarter.
+The Manufacturers Life Insurance Company now owns 2,766 shares of the health services provider’s stock worth $254,000 after purchasing an additional 137 shares during the last quarter.
+NewEdge Advisors LLC grew its stake in shares of Teladoc Health by 17.8% in the fourth quarter.
+NewEdge Advisors LLC now owns 2,886 shares of the health services provider’s stock worth $265,000 after purchasing an additional 436 shares during the last quarter.
+Finally, Metropolitan Life Insurance Co NY bought a new stake in shares of Teladoc Health in the fourth quarter worth about $277,000.
+86.68% of the stock is currently owned by institutional investors.

 About Teladoc Health (Get Rating)